ChrisBack2021/T1A3/README.md

 - Enjoy your new Fitness Guru app!

 ## Features
-- If you are in the correct directory that Fitness Guru is located, you can start the app by typing ```./fitness_guru.sh```.
+- ```./fitness_guru.sh``` - If you are in the correct directory that Fitness Guru is located, you can start the app through this command.
-- Fitness guru has a help desk that is available.
-The help desk is accessible by ```./fitness_guru.sh -h``` and will display the commands available for this app.
+- ```./fitness_guru.sh -h``` - Fitness guru has a help desk that is available through this command.
+The help desk shows what commands are available for this app.
-- By typing ```./fitness_guru.sh -i```, information about the app is displayed in the terminal.
+- ```./fitness_guru.sh -i``` - This command displays information about the app in the terminal.
 The information included is what the app does and tracks, and also the reasoning for the randomiser.
 If you wish to find out more, please type ```./fitness_guru.sh -i``` in your terminal.
-- If you are curious about which gems were used for this app, they can be found by typing ```./fitness_guru.sh -g``` and can also be found by clicking [here](#dependancies).
+- ```./fitness_guru.sh -g``` - For those curious about the gem used for this project, this command shows which gems were used.
+They can also be found by clicking [here](#dependancies).

 ### Fitness Guru main menu features
 The menu is accessible once you start the app.
 Inside the main menu, you can navigate with your up/down arrow keys and there are three options to choose from: